To apply for admission to Trinity, candidates must present the following documentation:

 - International Student Supplement

-- Application and Fee: A completed, signed and dated application (please download an application from your choice of schools on the right – select ‘how to apply’ on the next page), accompanied by a $40.00 non-refundable application fee payable by personal check, money order or cashier’s check to Trinity.
+- Free Application: A completed, signed and dated application (please complete an online application from your choice of schools on the right – select ‘how to apply’ on the next page).

 - Transcripts: Original or certified educational documents of high school transcripts and degree, university transcripts and mark sheets.
 All international applicants must submit official transcripts for evaluation by one of the following accredited agencies: World Education Services (www.wes.org), American Association of Collegiate Registrar’s and Admissions Officers (www.aacrao.org), Josef Silny (http://www.jsilny.com/) or Educational Credential Evaluators (http://www.ece.org).
 Please ask for a course-by-course evaluation.